Secure council tenancies

 There are also rules on when the rent can be increased.
 The council should give you written notice before they can put the rent up.
 If you pay your rent weekly, they should give you at least four weeks’ notice.
 It’s usually very difficult to challenge council rent increases, even if they seem unfair.

 Your rent should always be your top financial priority as you could lose your home if you get into rent arrears.
-If you have a low income, you may be able to claim housing benefit to help with the cost.
-An adviser can check whether you’re claiming everything you are entitled to.
+If you have a low income, you may be able to claim housing benefit or Universal Credit housing costs to help with the rent.

 Who is responsible for repairs?